Zero Turn Mower Buyer's Guide

 Brush Blades - If you have a lot of weeds, tall grass, or other unwanted plants on your property, then using a brush blade may be more effective than standard blades.
 In addition, this blade type is optimal for maintaining land that isn't necessarily part of your landscaping, such as undeveloped acreage or fields.

-Stabilizer Wheels - If you have many hills, slopes, or inclines on the property, adding stabilizer wheels can help make these areas much easier to manage with standard blades attached.
-In addition, the added balance created by this feature helps to keep your lawnmower from sliding, tipping, and losing traction with the ground.
+Stabilizer Wheels - If you have slopes on the property, adding stabilizer wheels can make these areas easier to manage with standard blades attached.
+The added balance from this feature helps keep your lawnmower from sliding, tipping, or losing traction with the ground.

 Mulch Capabilities - If you plan on using a mulching blade instead of bagging clippings, be sure that your machine has this capability or can switch out blades quickly enough.
 By doing so, you are helping to refortify the ground with nutrient-rich clippings that help keep grass healthy and vibrant.